jamietre/iter8/README.md

 Iterators are a powerful new feature of ES6.
 ES6 `Set` and `Map` types offer some much needed support for basic data structures that support iterables directly.
 But, interop with arrays is inconvenient, and they lack native support for the most of the familiar array transformation methods.

+iter8 provides seamless interop with arrays, iteratables, generators, and other data structures.
+In addition to all the nation `Array` methods you are accustomed to using, iter8 provides a tool set for performing complext transformations and set operations, with methods like `intersect`, `union`, `except`, and `leftJoin`.

-iter8 seeks to bridge the gap between arrays and iterables, leveraging native data structures and adding some useful new transformation functions.
-Because everything is treated as a sequence, no work gets done until you ask for some specific output, and the sequence is only iterated as much as needed to perform your operations.
+Everything is treated as a sequence, and no work gets done until you ask for some specific output.
+Sequences are is only iterated as much as needed to perform the queries or operations you request.

-iter8 is small (about 10k uglified, and 2.6k gzipped) and has no runtime dependencies.
+iter8 is small (about 10k uglified, and 3k gzipped) and has no runtime dependencies.

 ### immutability by design